xbench/xbench-docs/content/user-guide/xbench-settings.md

 *	**Add first local termbase**.
 When checked, the plugin will add the first local termbase defined for the SDL Trados Studio project to the Xbench QA project created from the plugin.
 The termbase will be assigned high priority in the Xbench project.
 *	**Add first local translation memory**.
-When checked, the plugin will add the first local termbase defined for the SDL Trados Studio project to the Xbench QA project created from the plugin.
+When checked, the plugin will add the first local translation memory defined for the SDL Trados Studio project to the Xbench QA project created from the plugin.
 The translation memory will be assigned low priority in the Xbench project.
 *	**Use this Xbench project template**.
 When checked, it will instruct the plugin to add Studio files to the